nward13/PaymentChannels/README.md

 Still in development.
-To view gas optimization analysis, run the following:
+To run tests/debug, run the following:

 Make sure truffle is installed globally.
 ```npm install -g truffle```